-The 2020 season will be Scott Brown’s eighth season as the pitching coach and fifth as associate head coach at Vanderbilt.
+The 2020 season is Scott Brown’s eighth as the pitching coach and fifth as associate head coach at Vanderbilt.
 Brown has helped the Commodores go 329-137-1 (.701) and strike out a nation-high 4,328 batters during his seven seasons.

 During Brown’s tenure, 27 Commodore pitchers have been selected in the MLB Draft, including nine in the first three rounds.
 Since 2013, nine different Vandy pitchers have been named All-America.

 Brown has helped the Dores to two national championships, three College World Series finals appearances, seven NCAA Tournaments and five NCAA Super Regional appearances.